Lube 101: A Slick Little Primer

 - Botanicals and extracts: Some lubricants are marketed as having organic botanicals or additional ingredients like aloe, Vitamin E, or flower extracts.
 This ingredients might make your skin feel moisturized, but if your skin is sensitive they might just be unnecessary additions that can cause irritation.

 If you're a sensitive-skinned lube-seeker, have no fear!
 There are some great options out there for you, including lubes by Sliquid and Slippery Stuff (online or in the US).
-If you are looking for lube that you can get in a drugstore, check out Astroglide Glycerin and Paraben Free or K-Y Sensitive Jelly.
+If you are looking for lube that you can get in a drugstore, check out Astroglide Glycerin and Paraben Free.
 And when in doubt, just check the label!
 You can also always ask your sexual or reproductive healthcare provider about lubes for your sensitive-self, too.

 If you shop for lube where you've got a wide variety of lubricants to choose from, it can seem impossible to know which lubricant to pick out at first, and what might be a great lube option for one person might not be the best for someone else.
 If you know you have sensitive skin or are prone to yeast infections, that can help narrow the options down, but trying out different types of lube can be a fun “experiment” by yourself or with a partner!
 And chances are that finding the lubes you and partners like best is going to be a lot like finding out what kinds of condoms -- or what kinds of sex -- you like best, where you'll just need to try a few kinds or brands to find out.